swiftlang/swift-evolution/proposals/NNNN-init-accessors.md

 }
 ```

-An assignment to a computed property where at least one of the stored properties listed in `initializes:` is initialized, but `self` is not initialized, is an error.
+An assignment to a computed property where at least one of the stored properties listed in `initializes` is initialized, but `self` is not initialized, is an error.
 This prevents double-initialization of the underlying stored properties:

 ```swift
 struct S {